 Employing a UVC hospital room disinfection system to combat cross-contamination and the spread of healthcare-associated infections can strengthen the multi-room infection control plan of any hospital or healthcare facility.
 UV disinfection systems can:

-- Lessen the human error factor by delivering proven, measured doses of UV light to eradicate pathogens
+- Lessen the human error factor by delivering proven, measured doses of UV light to reduce pathogens;

-- Improve patient care confidence in the hospital
+- And improve patient care confidence in the hospital.

 Ready to put the power of UVC disinfection to work in your hospital?